 For a quick and easy pre-workout snack, fix yourself some dried berries, apricots, figs, and pineapple.
 Dried fruits are a good source of simple carbohydrates that are easily digestible – so grab a handful.

 One slice of whole grain bread is an excellent source of carbs.
 Add some hard-boiled eggs for a protein-packed snack, or some low-fat turkey.

 This is a killer combo.
 The fruit is full of carbohydrates while Greek yogurt packs a protein-filled punch.
-Compared to regular yoghurt, Greek yoghurt has almost double the protein, fewer carbs and half the sodium.
+Compared to regular yogurt, Greek yogurt has almost double the protein, fewer carbs, and half the sodium.
 Why do they go together?
 The carbs in the fruit break down quickly and are used as fuel during your workout, while the protein is stored a little longer and is used to prevent muscle damage, so it really is a perfect pairing.

 Make sure you eat your meal and snack 30-90 minutes before you work out, so you don’t feel bloated.
 If eating a larger meal, wait the full 90 minutes, but if you’re sticking with a snack, 30 minutes should be fine.

-Bonus: feel free to save and share this infographics.
+Bonus: feel free to save and share this infographic.